The Worcester County Arts Council’s Gallery is open Tuesdays - Sundays from 11:00 am - 3:00 pm.

 Let's continue to shine together as we celebrate the vibrant Arts Scene in Worcester County!

-50th ANNIVERSARY GRANTEE SPOTLIGHT
+50th ANNIVERSARY GRANTEE SPOTLIGHT:

 As part of the Worcester County Arts Council's 50th Anniversary celebration, we are proud to spotlight our Grantees - local organizations whose work, made possible through WCAC grant support, has a lasting impact on our communities.